pkgcore/snakeoil/doc/index.rst

 Supporting multiple python versions can be a pain
 -------------------------------------------------

-Another facet of snakeoil functionality is python compatibility- already mentioned was :py:class:`snakeoil.mappings.autoconvert_py3k_methods_metaclass`, :py:mod:`snakeoil.compatibility` is a separate module that exists to address compatibility issues across py2.7 to py3.4- whether it be intern moving to sys.intern, there is a significant amount of functionality in there to help with these issues.
+Another facet of snakeoil functionality is python compatibility- :py:mod:`snakeoil.compatibility` is a separate module that exists to address compatibility issues across py2.7 to py3.4- whether it be intern moving to sys.intern, there is a significant amount of functionality in there to help with these issues.
 Note that compatibility functionality that goes into that module